inveniosoftware/invenio/docs/developersguide/tutorial/run-n-test.rst

     ./run-tests.sh

 Everything should pass as we didn't change any files yet.
+If you have any trouble at this point, you can try to kill all flask applications: ``killall flask``.

 .. _run-the-example-app: